fb pixel

 2. An implant’s strength comes from the new bone developing around the implant surface and securing it.
 This process is known as osseointegration.
 Osseointegration is a gradual process that involves “fusing with the bone.”
 Before the implant’s restorative phase (placement of prosthesis teeth), some patients may have to wait until the implant has been fully integrated, which could take 2-6 months.

-3. Once the osseointegration has reached stability, the restorative phase (placement of prosthesis teeth such as a crown, implant-supported bridges or implant-retained denture) can be carried out by Your North Lakes dentist.
-In the interim, your dentist may provide you with a temporary crown, bridge or denture to help you eat and speak properly until the permanent replacement.
+3. Once the osseointegration has reached stability, your North Lakes dentist can perform the vital phase (placement of prosthesis teeth such as a crown, implant-supported bridges or implant-retained denture).
+Alternatively, your dentist could prescribe you a temporary denture, bridge, or crown to help you eat and speak normally while you wait for the permanent replacement.
 The crown, bridge or denture will be made to have the same size, shape, colour, and fit as the rest of your teeth.

 Before any of these steps are taken, your dentist in North Lakes will conduct an initial consultation, including X-rays and study models.
-A detailed treatment plan will be presented after thorough analysis and research.
+After thorough analysis and research, a detailed treatment plan will be presented.

 Is Dental Implants Right for You?